eDNA Explorer

 The startup has been helping companies launch their own eDNA project and recently received a grant to expand in Canada, continuing to grow the site and develop more functionalities to support conservation efforts.

-In May 2024, I co-presented eDNA Explorer at the Digital Data for Biodiversity conference.
+In May 2024, I co-presented eDNA Explorer at the Digital Data in Biodiversity conference.
 I presented the research and design approach, while Julie Stanford (principal of Sliced Bread and CEO of eDNA Explorer) presented the site walkthrough and data analysis specifics.

 eDNA Explorer Home page